4ms/metamodule/docs/Setup.md

  - For building the simulator, sdl is additionally needed:
    - `brew install sdl2`

- - For the building the VCV plugin, this is needed:
-   - `brew install jq rsync`

 ### Linux
 For Ubuntu (tested with 22.04):